1:3 Other Ways to Make the Sausage

 Such a system does not necessarily need to batch transactions into distinct blocks that must be validated by a single monolithic chain.

-Instead user running a node posts an asynchronous transaction to their local ledger.
+Instead a user running a node posts an asynchronous (not at the same time) transaction to their local ledger.

 Anyone they wish to share this transaction with can receive the transaction.

 Distributed ledgers in their current incarnation are flood networks which require all nodes to update their ledgers to work.
 As transactions can occur asynchronously, it takes time for the latest transactions to propagate through the network.
-Unfortunately the mathematics of this process are exponential making distributed flood networks orders of magnitude less efficient than centralized networks, as each node must sync itself with all other nodes over time for the system to function.
+Unfortunately, the mathematics of this process are exponential making distributed flood networks orders of magnitude less efficient than centralized networks, as each node must sync itself with all other nodes over time for the system to function.
+(Sending bitcoin is like sending an email to every person with an email address just to get to the right person)

 At a high level, we have established three possible ways distributed ledgers can reach consensus: